 Best Swiss ski resorts for families

-Fancy sampling some Swiss hospitality with your kids?
+Fancy some family time on your ski holiday to Switzerland?
 You’re in luck because there are several ski resorts in Switzerland which are particularly family-focused.
 Here are just a few:

 Klosters might be a favourite spot for VIPs from around the world, but this is also a beautiful resort which has its feet planted firmly in the snow and welcomes all types of families with its signature Swiss hospitality.
 If you’re holidaying with kids of all ages, Madrisa Land is the jewel in the crown here ̶ this idyllic Alpine adventure park 1900m above sea level has magic carpets, snow bikes, fun riders and more, while visually impaired guests and those with limited mobility are also catered for with adapted facilities that make the mountain accessible and inclusive.
 Full day care facilities mean that while children are fully entertained, parents can explore their own 320km playground packed with outstanding off-piste, sweeping blues and steep reds.

 Davos is a little larger than neighbouring Klosters and has a wealth of activities for young visitors.
-Off-slope attractions here include the Escape adventure area, nine toboggan runs and the largest natural ice rink in Switzerland, while the Kinderland kids club offers childcare that keeps kids safe and stimulated indoors and out, with fun outdoor obstacles and jumps in the snow and inflatables and trampolines indoors.
+Off-slope attractions here include the Escape adventure area, nine toboggan runs and the largest natural ice rink among all Switzerland ski resorts, while the Kinderland kids club offers childcare that keeps kids safe and stimulated indoors and out, with fun outdoor obstacles and jumps in the snow and inflatables and trampolines indoors.
 Meanwhile, the Jatzpark in Jakobshorn above the resort is a hotspot for freestyle skiers and snowboarders, therefore it’s a magical place to inspire teenage riders and high-quality lessons are available from local pros.

 Arosa is a terrific tree-lined resort with super scenery that’s not linked to the Lenzerheide mountain resort.
 There’s a vast 225km skiable area here, with over 100km of blue piste perfect for families who want to ski together and cruisy blues like the Platterhorn are a real pleasure.
 Young freestylers adore the funslope at Lenzerheide with its exciting tunnel, small rails and big spinning stone, while the Arosa Tschuggen Snow Park is a magnet for teen freestylers.
 Children as young as four are capably cared for by the Swiss Ski & Snowboard School Arosa and slightly older children enjoy the more advanced Junior Club offered by this highly-rated organisation.
 While the kids are careering around the slopes you and your partner can also relax and unwind at the plush Tschuggen Bergoase spa, which is a favourite haunt of visiting royalty.